-Read on for help with getting ready for the end of tax year 2020/21 and getting ready for the new tax year 2021/22, which starts on 6th April - or you might prefer to watch our end of tax year masterclass, which looks at everything you should be doing to maximise your tax-efficiency.
+Read on for help with getting ready for the end of the 2022/23 tax year and getting ready for the new tax year 2023/24 which starts on 6th April – We held our end of tax year webinar in March which you can check out on our Crunch YouTube channel to get the full rundown on what you should be doing to maximise your tax-efficiency.
+You can also download our webinar presentation or our ST > Ltd crossover help sheet.

-The tax-free Dividend Allowance of £2,000 has not changed for a number of years, but the Personal Allowance and tax thresholds affect the amount of tax you’ll pay on any dividends you take.
-The 2021/22 and 2020/21 rates and thresholds are shown below.
+The tax-free Dividend Allowance of £2,000 has not changed for a number of years but will be falling to £1,000 from 6 April 2023.
+The Personal Allowance and tax thresholds affect the amount of tax you’ll pay on any dividends you take.
+The 2023/24 and 2022/23 rates and thresholds are shown below.

 Note: The dividend basic and higher rate amounts assume all of the Personal Allowance is utilised.